DeviationTX/deviation-manual/source/ch_protocols.rst

 The GD00X protocol supports 5 channels and only supports auto binding.

 The first four channels are Aileron, Elevator, Throttle and Rudder.
-Only throttle and rudder are used by the model.
+Only throttle and aileron channels are used by the model.

 * Lights are controlled by Channel 5